 Friday morning came with the stock reaching an all-time high.
 My fingers hammered away at my phone to buy five shares – the maximum amount Robinhood, the trading app, was allowing that morning.

 Within a couple of hours, I had lost roughly $1,500.
 By Monday, the anxiety was too overwhelming for “diamond hands,” as Reddit users were calling those who held onto the stock.
-I sold all five shares and vowed to never invest as a retail trader again.
+I sold all five shares and vowed never to invest as a retail trader again.

-Time has since passed and a more level-headed mindset allows me to look back on the gamble.
+Time has since passed, and a more level-headed mindset allows me to look back on the gamble.
 I now understand that I was swept up in a frenzy of sentimental investing, and I was certainly not the only one who lost out (headlines largely focused on the few who got lucky enough to make a substantial profit).

 But a troubling thought lingers in my mind: could the “meme stock” saga, in combination with an unprecedented pandemic economy, severely impact the financial health of young investors whose first exposure to investing, like mine, was a failed David versus Goliath battle?
 Could the little guy truly ever win in the stock market?
 Is money even real at this point?